saman-com/servapp/README.md

-# Deploying a Tech Challenge App to GCP
+# Deploying a Servian Tech Challenge App to GCP

 This repo is going to deploy a Servian Tech Challenge App to GCP using instance groups and Cloud SQL.
 The details of the database connection going to put into a secret and grant the service account associated with the instance group access to read the DB connection info.
 The start-up script will install the requirements to run the application, fetch the app from git repo and store the db secretes (`VTT_<conf value>`) as environment variables to feed the application.